lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 Since we've announced and [open sourced Compose](http://d.android.com/jetpackcompose), it has generated a lot of interest and questions about how it works.
 I spent some time thinking about what the right thing to talk about first would be.

 The goal of this post is to give people a solid mental model around what Compose _does_, and eliminate anything one might think of as "magic".
-One of the best ways to do this, I think, is to try and construct a simpler version of what we're doing, and incrementally add on to it until we have something that mostly resembles the real thing.
+One of the best ways to do this, I think, is to try and construct a simpler version of what we're doing, and incrementally add on to it until we have something that resembles the real thing.
 In other words, let's try and build Compose starting from nothing but "first principles".

 In this post I am not going to try to convince you of the motivations behind this architecture or the project overall; I'm only trying to help explain the _what_ and not the _why_.
 I'm also assuming that the reader of this post is familiar with the [Kotlin Programming Language](https://kotlinlang.org/docs/reference/) and in particular [Extension Functions](https://kotlinlang.org/docs/reference/extensions.html).

+Finally, if it wasn't clear already, _code snippets in this post will not be reflective of what code targetting Compose will look like_.

 ## UIs are Trees

 At its core, Compose is designed to efficiently build _and maintain_ tree-like data structures.
 More specifically, it provides a programming model to describe how that tree will _change over time_.

 This programming model is not entirely new.
-We've gotten a lot of inspiration from other frameworks such as [React](https://reactjs.org/), [Litho](https://fblitho.com/), [Vue](https://vuejs.org/), [Flutter](https://flutter.dev/), and more, all of which mostly accomplish the same goal, albeit in slightly different ways.
+We've had a lot of inspiration from other frameworks such as [React](https://reactjs.org/), [Litho](https://fblitho.com/), [Vue](https://vuejs.org/), [Flutter](https://flutter.dev/), and more, all of which mostly accomplish the same goal, albeit in slightly different ways.

 As one might surmise from the list of frameworks above, one of the more compelling use cases for this type of a system is to build user interfaces (UIs).
 UIs are typically tree-like data structures that change over time.
 Moreover, UIs are becoming more and more dynamic and complicated, resulting in demand for a programming model to help tame that complexity.